Frequently Asked Questions

 How many guests can be accommodated on board?

-Most of our yachts can take up to 10 guests, but we also use some yachts that can take up to 8 or 12 guests on board.
+Most of our yachts can take up to 10 people, but we also use some yachts that can take up to 8 or 12 people on board.
 These are legal limits and cannot be exceeded.
 We do have a good selection of yachts and for larger groups, we can provide more than one yacht.
 The yachts sail together, anchor together for the meal, and then you can enjoy the friendly competition of a race back to Lymington afterwards!
 It’s even more fun – and the host can always swap to the other yacht during the trip, so they get to spend time with everyone.

 How do I know your yachts will be in excellent condition?